 20 Freaky Facts About the Giant Squid

-1. Giant Squid Have Eyes the Size of Frisbees.
+1. Giant squid eyes are the size of Frisbees.

-A staggering 10.5 inches across, a squid’s eyeballs lack the jelly-like substance that gives ours shape.
+A staggering 10.5 inches across, a squid’s eyeballs lack the jelly-like substance that gives ours their shape.
 Instead, they’re filled with water, which leaks out once the invertebrate dies.
-Its eyes “collapse… [like a] plastic bag”, according to biologist Dan-Eric Nilsson.
+"The eyes collapse.
+It's like a collapsed plastic bag,” biologist Dan-Eric Nilsson told NPR in 2012.

-Giant squid have to be wary around sperm whales; the marine mammals gobble them up en masse.
+The giant squid's main enemy is the sperm whale.
 While under attack, the squid often retaliate by inflicting large, circular wounds, courtesy of the serrated rings around each sucker.